SwiftStrike24/Crypto-Converter-app/implementation.md

     *   Persists custom tokens and cache to `localStorage`.
     *   Prioritizes CoinGecko's `/coins/markets` endpoint for reliable 24h range data.
     *   Includes memoization (`useCallback`) for context helper functions to prevent unnecessary re-renders and potential infinite update loops.
+    *   **State Management:**
+        *   `prices`: Stores `Record<string, Record<string, CryptoPriceData>>` for all tokens.
+        *   `loading`: Global loading state for price updates.
+        *   `error`: Global error message for price updates.
+        *   `lastUpdated`: Timestamp of the last successful price update.
+        *   `availableCryptos`: Array of available crypto symbols (defaults + custom).
+        *   `cryptoIds`: Mapping of crypto symbols to their CoinGecko IDs.
+        *   `tokenMetadata`: Stores metadata (name, image, rank) for tokens, keyed by CoinGecko ID.
+        *   `pendingPriceUpdates`: A `Set<string>` tracking symbols whose prices are currently being fetched or are pending an update due to a previous failure.
+This is crucial for UI loading states.
+            *   A symbol is **added** to this set when:
+                *   It's newly added via `addCrypto` or `addCryptos`.
+                *   It's part of a batch in `processBatchRequests` before API calls are made.
+                *   An API call fails for it in `processBatchRequests` and no valid cache is available (i.e., an estimated price is used).
+            *   A symbol is **removed** from this set when:
+                *   Its price is successfully fetched and confirmed from an API (e.g., in `addCrypto`'s immediate fetch, or in `processBatchRequests`).
+                *   Complete pre-loaded data (price and metadata) is utilized upon adding the token via `addCryptos`.
+                *   A valid cached price is used in `processBatchRequests` after an API failure.
+    *   **Key Functions & Logic:**
+        *   **`getEstimatedPrice(symbol)`:**
+            *   If the provided `symbol` is not found in the `CONVERSION_RATES` constant, this function now returns a `CryptoPriceData` object where the `price` field for USD, EUR, and CAD is explicitly `null`.
+            *   This prevents a default placeholder value (like $1) from being generated for unknown tokens, ensuring that the UI relies on the `isPending` state and the absence of a valid numerical price to display loading animations.
+        *   **`addCrypto(symbol, id)` & `addCryptos(tokens)`:**
+            *   Immediately updates `cryptoIds` and `availableCryptos`.
+            *   Adds the token(s) to `pendingPriceUpdates`.
+            *   `addCryptos` is now the primary function for adding new tokens.
+            *   It first checks for complete and recent (within `RECENT_DATA_THRESHOLD`) cached data (price + metadata).
+If found, this data is used, and the token is not marked for initial fetch and is removed from pending state.
+            *   For tokens without recent complete data, it sets an estimated price and adds them to a list for a unified initial data fetch.
+            *   It performs a single, high-priority `fetchCoinMarkets` call for all unique IDs requiring initial data.
+This call aims to get both metadata and price data in one go.
+            *   If the unified fetch provides price data for a token, it's removed from `pendingPriceUpdates`.
+            *   If, after the unified fetch, some tokens still lack price data (or were skipped due to having recent metadata but possibly stale price), they are queued for a high-priority price update via `queuePriceUpdate`.
+            *   `addCrypto(symbol, id)` is now a lightweight wrapper that calls `addCryptos([{ symbol, id }])`.
+        *   **`fetchTokenMetadata(specificTokens?)`:**
+            *   Fetches market data from `/coins/markets`.
+            *   Updates `tokenMetadata` state.
+            *   Caches metadata and icons.
+            *   If price data is successfully obtained (e.g., `current_price` from the response) and the main `prices` state is updated, the corresponding symbols are removed from `pendingPriceUpdates.current`.
+            *   If pre-loading is active and price data is received, it updates the main `prices` state and cache directly to make pre-loaded prices immediately available, also clearing the pending state for these tokens.
+        *   **`processBatchRequests()`:**
+            *   Core function for fetching price updates.
+Adds symbols from the current batch to `pendingPriceUpdates` at the start of processing.
+            *   Attempts to fetch from `/coins/markets`, then `/simple/price` on failure.
+            *   **Error Handling & Pending State:**
+                *   If an API call for a symbol is successful (`priceSuccessfullySetForSymbol` is true), its price is updated, and it's removed from `pendingPriceUpdates.current`.
+                *   If API calls fail for a symbol (e.g., rate limit for the entire batch, or no data for a specific symbol in a partially successful batch):
+                    *   It first checks for a valid cached price for that symbol.
+                    *   If a valid cached price exists, that price is used for the UI, and the symbol is **removed** from `pendingPriceUpdates.current` (as we have valid, albeit cached, data).
+                    *   If no valid cached price exists, an estimated price is set internally.
+The symbol **remains** in `pendingPriceUpdates.current`, ensuring `isPending(symbol)` is `true` and UI loading states are shown.
+                *   After `MAX_API_RETRIES` for a batch operation, the global error state is set.
+Symbols for which only estimated prices could be set (due to persistent API failure and no cache) will remain in `pendingPriceUpdates`.
+            *   Updates `prices` state and cache upon successful data retrieval for specific symbols or usage of cached data.
+        *   **`queuePriceUpdate(symbols, highPriority?)`:**
+            *   Adds symbols to an internal processing queue (`requestQueue.current.pendingSymbols`).
+Does not directly modify `pendingPriceUpdates`.
+            *   Schedules `processBatchRequests`.
+        *   **`updatePrices(force?)`:**
+            *   If not forced, tries to serve from cache.
+            *   Otherwise, queues all known `cryptoIds` for a price update (which then get added to `pendingPriceUpdates` by `processBatchRequests`).
+        *   **`isPending(symbol)`:**
+            *   Returns `true` if the symbol is in `pendingPriceUpdates.current`.
+        *   **Caching:**
+            *   Prices are cached via `cryptoCacheService` with `PRICE_CACHE_DURATION`.
+            *   Metadata is cached via `cryptoCacheService` with `METADATA_CACHE_DURATION`.
+            *   Icons are cached in `localStorage`.
+        *   **Rate Limiting & Fallbacks:**
+            *   The context respects API rate limits by using `MIN_API_INTERVAL` between batches.
+            *   The `cryptoApiService` handles its own rate limit detection (e.g., for CoinGecko 429 errors) and activates a cooldown period.
+            *   The context now maintains a global `isCoinGeckoRateLimitedGlobal` state that is set to `true` when a 429 status is encountered, and automatically resets after the `COINGECKO_RATE_LIMIT_COOLDOWN` period (default: 60 seconds).
+            *   If `/coins/markets` fails during `processBatchRequests`, it falls back to `/simple/price`.
+            *   If all API attempts fail for a symbol in a batch:
+                *   The system first attempts to use a valid cached price for that symbol.
+If available AND the price is non-null, the UI will display this cached price, and the symbol will not be in a "pending" state for UI loading purposes.
+                *   If no valid cached price is available, or if the cached price is `null`, an estimated price is set internally, but the symbol **remains** in the "pending" state (`pendingPriceUpdates`).
+This ensures UI components like `Header` and `Converter` will display the `WaveLoadingPlaceholder` (loading animation) instead of a potentially inaccurate estimated value (like $1.00 for a new token) or "N/A" until data is successfully fetched or max retries are hit.
+                *   The logic specifically preserves the "pending" status for newly added tokens that encounter API rate limits during their initial data fetch, rather than incorrectly treating a `null` estimated price as a valid cached value.
+                *   When an API is rate-limited, the context will:
+                    1. Set `isCoinGeckoRateLimitedGlobal` to `true`
+                    2. Schedule a timeout to set it back to `false` after `COINGECKO_RATE_LIMIT_COOLDOWN`
+                    3. Continue to use cached prices for tokens that have them
+                    4. Maintain the "pending" state for tokens that lack valid cached prices
+                    5. Schedule a retry for the batch after the rate limit cooldown period
+            *   UI components can access the global rate limit state via the `isCoinGeckoRateLimitedGlobal` property exposed by the context, allowing them to display appropriate visual feedback to users when API rate limits are encountered.
+        *   **Pre-loading Strategy (`PRELOAD_POPULAR_TOKENS_ENABLED`):**
+            *   Fetches data for `POPULAR_TOKEN_IDS_TO_PRELOAD`.
+            *   Pre-loaded price/metadata updates the main states and clears the pending status for these tokens via `fetchTokenMetadata`.
+            *   If a user adds a pre-loaded token, `addCryptos` uses this data and ensures the token is not left unnecessarily pending.
+    *   **UI Components Interaction with CryptoContext:**
+        *   **`Header.tsx` & `Converter.tsx`:**
+            *   Use `useCrypto()` to get prices, loading states, the `isPending(symbol)` function, and the global rate limit state `isCoinGeckoRateLimitedGlobal`.
+            *   Display the `WaveLoadingPlaceholder` component when `isPending(selectedCrypto)` is true or when `isCoinGeckoRateLimitedGlobal` is true.
+This ensures that even if an internal estimated price is set (e.g., due to API failure without cache), the UI correctly shows a loading animation because the `CryptoContext` keeps the symbol in a pending state.
+            *   Display a visual rate limit indicator that appears when `isCoinGeckoRateLimitedGlobal` is true, with a subtle animation to alert users that the API is currently rate-limited.
+                *   In `Header.tsx`, this appears as an animated bar at the bottom of the header with a tooltip displaying the `RATE_LIMIT_UI_MESSAGE` constant.
+                *   In `Converter.tsx`, this appears as a notice with the `RATE_LIMIT_UI_MESSAGE` and a clickable refresh icon that attempts to use cached data when available.
+            *   The behavior ensures that the UI prioritizes showing loading animations over potentially misleading temporary estimated values when data isn't confirmed from an API or a valid cache, while also providing clear visual feedback about API rate limits.
 *   **`CryptoCompareContext` (`src/context/CryptoCompareContext.tsx`):**
     *   Appears to be less central, potentially for historical data or as a fallback API.
     *   Utilizes `VITE_CRYPTOCOMPARE_API_KEY` from the `.env` file.